WayneBrown/learnwebgl2/_sources/11_surface_properties/01_surface_properties_introduction.rst

 If the surface properties are uniform, the data will be passed to a *shader program* using :code:`uniform` variables.
-If the surface properties are different for each triangle, the data must be stored "per vertex" in a GPU *object buffer* and accessed using an :code:`attribute` variable.
+If the surface properties are different for each triangle, the data must be stored "per vertex" in a GPU *object buffer* and accessed using :code:`attribute` variables.

 Surface Property Transformations
 --------------------------------